Giardia in Dogs

 There are two stages of the life cycle of giardia: cysts and trophozoites.
 Trophozoites, the active feeding stage, attach to the host’s small intestine to feed and multiply.
 They then encyst, and these cysts are passed in the feces of infected animals.
 Sometimes, these feces end up in bodies of water.
 Giardia in humans got the nickname “beaver fever” after a group of hikers drank from water that had been contaminated with giardia from the resident beavers.
 Once in the environment, giardia cysts are then consumed by new hosts.

 Cysts can survive for weeks in the environment.
 They are quite resistant, which means as an infected animal passes more cysts, the number of cysts in the environment increases.

-Diagnosing giardia results from fecal testing.
-Diarrhea is a common symptom of many diseases and conditions.
+A giardia infection is confirmed through fecal testing.
+Diarrhea is a common symptom of many diseases and conditions, and alone doesn’t indicate giardiasis.
 Your veterinarian will ask you for a history of your dog’s symptoms and behavior.
-He or she may also perform other diagnostic tests to rule out potentially dangerous conditions like toxicity and the parvovirus.
+They may also perform other diagnostic tests to rule out potentially dangerous conditions like toxicity and the parvovirus.

 Both cysts and trophozoites pass in the feces of infected dogs.
 While only the cysts can infect other animals, cysts and trophozoites can help veterinarians identify giardia under a microscope.

 Several types of tests can be done to diagnose giardia in dogs.
 Sometimes, parasites show up on simple saline smears.
 However, veterinarians may recommend special fecal tests or even antigen tests that look for parasitic protein in your dog’s feces.
 These tests may need to be repeated multiple times.
 Cysts shed intermittently, and so it is often crucial to perform repeat testing over a period of days for accurate diagnosis.